 Update: We will be offering our summer camp programming in 2021.
-Due to the dates found in the Ontario re-opening plan, we anticipate our camp start date will be July 10-12.
-We will update all of our session dates when this is confirmed.
-Please contact firstname.lastname@example.org (866) 614-3073 to inquire.
+Due to the dates found in the Ontario re-opening plan, our camp start date will be July 12.
+All of our session dates have been updated on our website.
+Please contact email@example.com (866) 614-3073 to inquire.

 Dear Camp Temagami Community,

 Every year around this time, we find ourselves lost in thought as memories and dreams of camp briefly take us away from our daily routine; memories of trip bacon sizzling over an open fire and dreams of iridescent northern lights dancing across the sky.
 Today, we find our daily routines, our sense of normal and our expectations challenged.
 We have members of our camp community spread out across the globe, each of us facing the current pandemic in unique ways.
 Some areas are harder hit than others, but we are all in this together.
 Hours spent on the phone with campers, parents, staff and alumni have brought us some comfort as we share our memories, dreams and concerns.
 Keep these calls coming; we should all find comfort in a call with friends.

 We hope all of you are safe and healthy during this difficult time.
 We know camp is not a priority right now, especially for those who are facing immediate challenges to physical and financial health.
 However, we also know camp is an inspiration to those who are dreaming about better times ahead.

 For many of us, our connection to nature grounds us, provides motivation and clarity during difficult times, and on occasion, it challenges us.
 A canoe trip with the support of our peers captures all of this and magnifies it with positive social relationships.
 In an unprecedented time of mandatory self-isolation, quarantines, and social distancing, we know how important camp will be to our physical and emotional well-being in the future.